klausbreyer/password-protection-shareable-links/readme.txt

 = What happens if I change the password? =

 Should the password be changed, users attempting to access content with an outdated link will encounter an error message, prompting them to obtain a new, valid link.
 This ensures that access to your content remains secure and controlled.
 View the error message here: ![Password Change Error](https://a0a6.com/ppwsl/gate_error.png)

+= Is the feed accessible with the plugin activated? =

+No, the feed is also not accessible, aligning with the intention to prevent unauthorized external access.
+This ensures that content is secured against unintended distribution.

+== Translations ==

+Password Protection with Shareable Links is available in the following languages:

+- 🇩🇪 German (de_DE)
+- 🇪🇸 Spanish (es_ES)
+- 🇫🇷 French (fr_FR)
+- 🇮🇹 Italian (it_IT)
+- 🇵🇹 Portuguese (pt_PT)
+- 🇺🇦 Ukrainian (uk)
+- 🇨🇳 Chinese (zh_CN)

+== Changelog ==

+= 1.1 =
+* Added functionality to disable caching for content protected by the plugin to ensure correct display of the password gate and up-to-date content delivery.

+= 1.0 =
+* Initial release.